 Anti-Aliasing is a setting which reduces the “steps” in the layers of your 3D prints, known as the staircase effect.
 What it does is smooth the edges and corners of an object, which effectively reduces precise details, but makes certain models look better.

-Layer lines are more noticeable with aliasing, so anti-aliasing tries to visually reduce layer lines.
-People have mixed results with this setting depending on what slicer they used, what the model is, and how large of a anti-aliasing setting they used.
+Layer lines are more noticeable with aliasing, so anti-aliasing visually tries to reduce layer lines.
+People have mixed results with this setting depending on what slicer they used, what the model is, and how large of an anti-aliasing setting they used.

 Many people have said that the changes are mostly visible under magnification, but hard to see under normal viewing.
 It’s a lot more prominent for models with a sawtooth-like exterior.

 For an in-depth explanation of how anti-aliasing works, you can check out ChiTuBox’s article.